Blotch3D/Blotch3D/readme.md

 up for development)

-You can create a new .NET Core/WPF Core/Windows Forms Core project and add a reference to Blotch3D.
+You can create a new .NET Core/WPF Core/Windows Forms Core project and add a reference to the Blotch3D project or the Blotch3D NuGet package.

 To add MonoGame + Blotch3D to an existing Windows Core project, add a reference to Blotch3D.